Businesses looking for premises will often choose to rent, but there are some circumstances when you may want to

 You may find it helpful to use a specialist commercial broker who can use their market knowledge to get you the best deal.
 Many commercial brokers work in specific business sectors.

-You can find a commercial finance broker on the National Association of Commercial Finance Brokers website.
+You can find a commercial finance broker on the Find Me Finance website.
+This website is run by the National Association of Commercial Finance Brokers.

 Responsibilities when renting

 When renting a property for your business, you have some responsibilities by law - but most will depend on what it says in the lease.

 Visit GOV.UK for information on your tenant responsibilities in terms of:

 - health and safety